 Don’t tell me I’m the only one easily swayed by the promise of good food!

 Not enough yet?
 Then let me tell you that there are a lot of interesting events in Berlin in October.

-Also in early october there will be the celebrations for the Day of German Unity, at all the main historical venues between Potsdamer Plats and Platz der Republik.
+On October 3 there will be the celebrations for the Day of German Unity, at all the main historical venues between Potsdamer Plats and Platz der Republik.

 Pin it for later!